eduramiba/webcam-capture-driver-native/README.md

 This is a native driver for [Webcam Capture](https://github.com/sarxos/webcam-capture) that is reliable, has very good performance, fast startup time and is able to correctly list the detailed capabilities of video devices such as resolutions and device IDs.

-Currently it works on Windows and Mac.
+Currently it works on Windows, Linux and MacOS.

-For Windows, it uses the `CaptureManagerDriver`, based on [CaptureManager-SDK](https://www.codeproject.com/Articles/1017223/CaptureManager-SDK-Capturing-Recording-and-Streami), which uses the MediaFoundation Windows API.
+For Windows and Linux, it uses the `NokhwaDriver`, based on [nokhwa](https://github.com/l1npengtul/nokhwa), which uses the MediaFoundation Windows API and V4L2 in Linux.
-For Mac, it uses `AVFDriver`, based on a [custom library](https://github.com/eduramiba/libvideocapture-avfoundation) that uses [AVFoundation](https://developer.apple.com/av-foundation/).
+For MacOS, it uses `AVFDriver`, based on a [custom library](https://github.com/eduramiba/libvideocapture-avfoundation) that uses [AVFoundation](https://developer.apple.com/av-foundation/).
+When Nokhwa is stable in MacOS, this library will be updated to use `NokhwaDriver` for every OS.

 # How to use